esteinig/sketchy/README.md

 break           5       0       10      0       7
 ```

 The evaluation plots are the more salient outputs.
 Each row in the `prefix.png` image corresponds to one genomic feature prediction, which is listed in the middle plot legend together with the default top five value predictions.
-Each feature value prediction corresponds to a color, where dark colors represent the highes-ranking i.e most likely predictions
+Each feature value prediction corresponds to a color, where dark colors represent the highest-ranking i.e most likely predictions

 <a href='https://github.com/esteinig'><img src='docs/example_saureus_1.png' align="center" height="600" /></a>

+What's going on here?

 In the heatmap in the left plot, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
 Gray colors in the beginning represent feature values not in the ultimate highest-ranking five and demosntrates uncertainty in the initial predictions.
 On the other hand, increasing homogenous color represents certainty in the prediction as the scores are updated.